Language selection

 Blood signs

-Names written in blood, often on the floor, a note, skin, or a wall
+Names/online handle(s) of group members written in blood, often on the floor, a note, skin, or a wall.

 Predatory tactics

-Some tactics employed by members within “The Com” network include:
+Some tactics employed by members within the COM network include:

-• maliciously obtaining and publishing the victim’s personally identifiable information on the internet (doxing)
+• Maliciously obtaining and publishing the victim’s personally identifiable information on the internet (doxing)

 Warning signs and reporting